Nevada City Wrongful Death Lawyer

 - Members of the immediate family: This consists of the spouse, children, adopted children, or parents of a decedent who isn’t married.

-- Putative spouse or domestic partner: In California, a putative spouse is one who may be divorced or separated from the decedent but was still supported by that person.
+- Putative spouse or domestic partner: In California, a putative spouse could be divorced or separated from the decedent but was still supported by that person.
 The spouse may also believe the marriage was still valid, although it wasn’t.
-This ruling by California courts was a result of Ceja v.
+This ruling by California courts resulted from Ceja v.
 Rudolph & Sletten, Inc., a case in which the deceased husband had neglected to divorce his first wife before marrying again.

 - More distant members of the family: Siblings, parents, and grandparents may place a claim if no closer family members survive.

-As mentioned above, there are specific types of damages that need to be recovered by the immediate family of the deceased.
+As mentioned above, there are specific types of damages that need to be recovered by the deceased's immediate family.
 They are:

-- Medical expenses that were incurred before the individuals’ death: These are usually collected through a survival action.
-This type of claim is one where the family files a personal injury claim for the deceased.
+- Medical expenses incurred before the individual’s death are usually collected through a survival action.
+This type of claim is where the family files a personal injury claim for the deceased.
 It is called a survival action because it persists despite the person’s death.
-It can also include the pain and suffering the decedent suffered prior to his or her death.
+It can also include the decedent's pain and suffering before their death.

-- Burial and funeral expenses: Today, the cost of end-of-life items such as burial and funeral costs are high.
-For many families, this is almost impossible to pay.
-A wrongful death claim will help with this.
+- Burial and funeral expenses: Today, end-of-life items such as burial and funeral costs are high.
+This is almost impossible to pay for many families, and a wrongful death claim will help with this.

-- Loss of income: This category includes not only the income the deceased was making but the salary he or she would have made in the future.
+- Loss of income: This category includes the deceased's income and the salary they would have made in the future.

 - Loss of benefits: This is also covered in a wrongful death lawsuit.
 It includes life and health insurance premiums and all retirement benefits.